sttp/Specification/Sections/Overview.md

 > :tomato::question: SEC: _We may also consider a UDP method that is not bi-directional.
 Much like how C37.118 currently supports such a data stream.
 This could be encrypted by storing the client's public key on the server and encrypting the cipher key periodically.
 It could be used when transporting from secure environment to an unsecure one.
 Anytime TCP is used, the potential of buffering and creating a DOS attack on the more secure system is possible.
 And UDP replies through a firewall are really easy to spoof._

 > :confused: JRC: _Presume that this would require an out-of-band pre-defined configuration to be "known" or handle it the way C37.118 currently manages this, i.e., sending a "config frame" once per minute.
-In context of STTP, this might be a reduced set of metadata that represented "what' was being published.
+In context of STTP, this might be a reduced set of metadata that represented "what" was being published.
 This would need some "rules" to operate properly._

 ### STTP Feature Summary